bzminer/bzminer/README.md

     "launch_on_boot": false, // if true, will automatically launch bzminer when pc turns on (windows only)

+    "start_script": "start.bat", // Optional script to run when bzminer starts up

     "hung_gpu_ms": 30000, // After GPU is unresponsive for this number of milliseconds, it is considered "hung"

-    "crash_script": "", // When a hung gpu is detected, call this script
+    "crash_script": "crash.bat", // Optional script to call when a hung gpu is detected

     "hung_gpu_reboot": false, // If true, will reboot rig when a hung gpu is detected